moszis/starter-react-redux/README.md

 1. Before you start working with Starter-React-Redux, you first need to setup your environment.
 Make sure you have the following installed:
     * [Git](https://git-scm.com/downloads)
     * [NodeJs and Npm](https://nodejs.org/en/download/current/)
-    * an IDE to write js code in, for example [Webstorm](https://www.jetbrains.com/webstorm/download/)
+    * an IDE to write js code in, for example [Webstorm](https://www.jetbrains.com/webstorm/download/) or [Visual Studio Code](https://code.visualstudio.com/)

 2. Once your environment is prepared, open a command prompt (terminal) and type in the following: